 The training includes:

-- three days of expert training, including a visit from an expert who regularly delivers workshops for young people
+- expert training, including a visit from an expert who regularly delivers workshops for young people

 - connection with a local organisation who can support your career development

 - opportunities to practise delivering activities in a local school, with support and feedback